maxk7/Maxs-BombParty-Bot/README.md

 > If `ModuleNotFoundError: No module name 'example'`, navigate to your command line and run `pip3 install example`!
 5. Set up JKLM profile (Optional)
 6. Restart the program as necessary, engaging the bot by responding `y` to `Automate?`
-> Secondarily, enable Instaplay by responding `y` to `Instaplay?`, although this is unrecommended.
+> Secondarily, enable Instaplay by responding `y` to `Instaplay?`, although this is not recommended.
 >
 > Or launch "Learn Only" mode by responding `n` to `Automate?`.